 - The submission fee is $50.00.
 Current members of the ACMHE will have the submission fee waived.
 There are no other fees assessed for publication.

 - JOCI operates a blind peer review process during which the identities of the author and the reviewers are concealed.
-Please be sure to remove your name (and the names of any co-authors) from your manuscript text and your file properties.
+Please be sure to remove your name (and the names of any co-authors) from your manuscript text and the file’s properties.

 - The suggested word count is 3000-7500 words per article.